greenisus/NSObject-NSCoding/README.md

 twitter: @greenisus

 These are some simple classes to make object persistence with NSCoding easier.
-This code was extracted from the Rackspace Butt / OpenStack iOS app at http://launchpad.net/openstack-ios
+This code was extracted from the Rackspace Cloud / OpenStack iOS app at http://launchpad.net/openstack-ios

 # Installation